-Most drivers never think about their oil pressure until there’s a problem.
-Low oil pressure at idle can cause all sorts of issues, from decreased performance to engine failure.
-This is why it’s important to understand how to increase the oil pressure at idle.
+Most drivers never consider their oil pressure until there’s an issue.
+Low oil pressure at idle can cause all sorts of problems, from decreased performance to engine failure.
+That’s why it’s critical to understand how to increase the oil pressure when idle.

-In this article, we’re going to show you how to increase oil pressure at idle.
-By following these simple steps, you can help keep your engine running smoothly!
+In this article, we’ll show you how to increase oil pressure at idle.
+By following these simple instructions, you can help keep your engine running optimally!

 To increase the oil pressure at idle, you will need to change the engine oil, use the correct viscosity, change the oil filter, clean the oil pan, troubleshoot the oil pump, clean the oil pick-up tube, check the main and connecting rod bearings, and check for a faulty oil pressure sender/switch.

 How To Increase Oil Pressure At Idle?
 (Explained!)

 - Check the main and connecting rod bearings

 - Check for a faulty oil pressure sender/switch